OpenDataology/website/content/en/docs/components/pipelines/introduction.md

 Run your first pipeline by following the
 [pipelines quickstart guide](/docs/components/pipelines/overview/quickstart).

-## What is Kubeflow Pipelines?
+## What is OpenDataology Pipelines?

-The Kubeflow Pipelines platform consists of:
+The OpenDataology Pipelines platform consists of:

 * A user interface (UI) for managing and tracking experiments, jobs, and runs.
 * An engine for scheduling multi-step ML workflows.
 * An SDK for defining and manipulating pipelines and components.
 * Notebooks for interacting with the system using the SDK.

-The following are the goals of Kubeflow Pipelines:
+The following are the goals of OpenDataology Pipelines:

 * End-to-end orchestration: enabling and simplifying the orchestration of machine learning pipelines.